axiom-data-science/portal-docs/index.rst

 Your feedback is important and will help us improve this documentation for future users!

 .. toctree::
-   :maxdepth: 0
+   :maxdepth: 2
    :hidden:
    :caption: Overview

-   overview/introduction
-   overview/catalog
-   overview/map
-   overview/feedback
+   overview

 .. toctree::
    :hidden:
-   :caption: How-tos
+   :caption: How-to

-   catalog/index
-   map/index
+   how-to/catalog/index
+   how-to/map/index
    content/**

 These pages were last updated on |today|.